7 Best Things to Do in Gatlinburg in January

 Stay at The Appy Lodge

 Exploring Gatlinburg and the Smokies should begin with the perfect place to stay!
 At Our Hotel we strive daily to provide guests with a warm and inviting home away from home experience.
 Our King Suite is an extra cozy choice that’s perfect for winter nights in the mountains and a great fit for solo travelers, couples or families with small children.
 Accommodations to fit the needs of all guests can be found by browsing all of Our Guest Rooms.
-We provide a daily complimentary breakfast, free parking, free downtown parking pass and many other amenities.
+We provide a daily complimentary breakfast, free parking, free downtown parking pass upon request, and many other amenities.
 Our indoor pool, hot tub, fireplaces and fire pits are other features of our hotel that guests also enjoy.
 We hope that you’ll consider staying with us during your next trip to the Smoky Mountains!

 Click Here to save on your stay with us!